SuGerMarLo/Individual_Assignment_2/README.md

 ![Bump Map Code](https://user-images.githubusercontent.com/116387786/228674730-4a031f28-3ad1-4826-a365-7ef4b202763a.png)

-I added the color property as well as called the variable, then simply multiplied the albedo value by it.
+I added the color property as well as defined the variable, then simply multiplied the albedo value by it.

 I didn't change much simply because I had no real idea what to change aside from this.